SERIOUS ABOUT BUILDING IN WEB3?

 Ethereum’s grant ecosystem is moving toward programmable funding that verifies progress automatically and rewards execution in real time.

-By 2026, hybrid models like milestone + retroactive funding, quadratic reward pools, and streaming contracts will define how grants flow continuously, transparently, and based on verifiable proof.
+In 2026, hybrid models like milestone + retroactive funding, quadratic reward pools, and streaming contracts will define how grants flow continuously, transparently, and based on verifiable proof.

 At Lampros Tech, we help teams turn grant proposals into verified milestones and milestones into measurable success.